PROJECT: Future Climate For Africa Applied Research Fund: Economics, political economy and behavioural science study

 Project Reference: RAGL-0004c

-This project will analyse and identify the types of development decisions that should be actively accounting for future (10 years +) climate in decisions taken today, and will review barriers to achieving this.
-The main objective is to provide quantitative evidence of adaptation strategies that will help to inform decisions made by development practitioners in Africa.
+This project analysed and identified the types of development decisions that should be actively accounting for future (10 years +) climate in decisions taken today, and reviewed barriers to achieving this.
+The main objective was to provide quantitative evidence of adaptation strategies that can help to inform decisions made by development practitioners in Africa.

 - Where and how long-lived policies, investments and plans might differ if future climate change is considered.

 - The economic case on the risk of lock-in of capital/investment to future climate over the next few decades in Africa – and whether this might justify higher levels of climate “proofing” today.

 - An increased evidence base, through practical case studies, on long-term climate risk management in investment and policy decisions

 About FCFA: Future Climate For Africa is a £20 million 5-year programme jointly funded by the UK Department for International Development (DfID) and the Natural Environment Research Council (NERC).
 It aims to support world-leading research to enhance scientific understanding and prediction of extreme weather and climate in sub-Saharan Africa, and working with African stakeholders, bring this science into use in informing adaptation to climate change.
 For more information, visit the FCFA website.